rern/rAudio/README.md

 	- RPi3: 50+ seconds
 	- RPi1, Zero: 80+ seconds
 - After initial boot:
-	- If there's a connected screen, IP address for connecting from remote devices will be displayed.
+	- If there's a connected display, IP address for connecting from remote devices will be displayed.
-	- Before setup anything: Settings > Addons > rAudio > Update (if available)
+	- On 1st screen: *(run once)*
+		- Set `root` password - Accept default or set new one
+		- Set `Raspberry Pi with no display (headless)`:
+			- Unchecke - There is a connected display
+			- Check - Connect from remote browser only
+				- Disable browser on Raspberry Pi
+				- Ligther, boot faster
 	- Restore settings and database:
 		- If not pre-configured, Settings > System > Backup/Restore Settings
 	- Build Library database: